 - In the beginning of Fall semester of junior year, meet with the Graduate Staff Advisor and/or Graduate Director to map out remaining coursework, begin to develop a letter of intent, CV or resume, and request letters of recommendation.

-- By February 1st in the Spring semester of junior year, complete the application.*
+- By Thanksgiving (November 23, 2023) in the Fall semester of senior year, submit a completed application.*